-All of a sudden there will be many new things to think about, not just their studies, but how to budget and look after their finances, how to operate an unfamiliar washing machine or cooker.
+All of a sudden there will be many new things to think about, not just your studies, but how to budget and look after your finances, and how to operate an unfamiliar washing machine or cooker.

-When should I apply for accommodation?
+When should I apply?